-Community Partner Composition Behavioral Health Network, Inc was founded in 1937 as the Child Guidance Clinic of Springfield, Inc. After decades of mergers, growth and collaboration, today it is one of the largest and most comprehensive, community-based service systems in Western Mass.
+Organization history, background, and structure Behavioral Health Network, Inc was founded in 1937 as the Child Guidance Clinic of Springfield, Inc. After decades of mergers, growth and collaboration, today it is one of the largest and most comprehensive, community-based service systems in Western Mass.
 Funding is primarily from MassHealth MCOs, as well as contracts from DMH, DPH, DDS, and other EOHHS agencies.
 At its core of services are 11 licensed Mental Health and Substance Use Disorder outpatient clinics covering Hampden County from Westfield and the hill towns, through Springfield, Holyoke, Chicopee, and east to Palmer and Ware in Hampshire County.
 BHN operates three ESP Psychiatric Crisis sites that provide coverage to six Emergency Departments; and three Crisis Stabilization/Respite sites.
 Within its MH and SUD clinics are three specialty clinics for Latinx clients; one specialty clinic serving intellectually disabled clients and two other specialty clinics for children and families.
+Within our child-serving outpatient system, we operate a licensed Early Intervention program; offer three Community Service Agencies (CSA) and multiple Children’s Behavioral Health Initiative (CBHI) programs.
 Over the past five years, BHN has embraced integration efforts with regional healthcare partners allowing BHN to provide outreach treatment services in over a dozen primary care practices and FQHCs.
-Care Management (CM) is a service BHN developed over six years ago in one of its first efforts to join the ACO activity.
-Our care coordination experience pre-dates this by many years and has been the core of BHN CSP, CBFS and CSA programs.
-Recognizing that our decades of experience treating and coordinating care for individuals with mental illness (MI), intellectual or developmental disabilities (I/DD), and SUD complemented the medical service needs of individuals, we began a BH integration program, offering specialty staffing, training and supports to healthcare clinics, practices, and specialty programs.
-CM is presently a core department within BHN, where we coordinate the varied resources of not only our organization, but also the health and human service delivery system at large for Western MA residents.
+Our Executive Director has been in the position 35 years.